slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9825-7/packetizer_raw_output.md

 Replace the absolute XPath check with a relative, instance-scoped derived-from-or-self() expression that specifically validates the current protocol instance's rt:type.

+**Severity:** Medium
+  *Basis:* The overly broad when condition does not currently prevent the nodes from being instantiated, but it undermines the intended instance-specific semantics and may lead to future mis-attachments if the subtree is reused.

+**Confidence:** High

 ---

 ## Report 3: 9825-7-3